Storing Codable types in SwiftUI AppStorage

 }

-Although this type can automatically be encoded and decoded in various ways, it can’t be persisted in AppStorage
+Although this type can automatically be encoded and decoded, it can’t be used with AppStorage

 or SceneStorage